MHH-RCUG/Wochenende/README.md

 - prepare results for heatmaps
 - create heatmaps using multiple different R libraries

+### Did you know ?
+Wochenende means weekend in German.
+The original developer, Tobias, called the pipeline Wochenende, because you can start it running and go off to enjoy your weekend early.

 ![Alt text](dependencies/wochenende_2.png?raw=true "Wochenende schematic")

 ## Platforms

 Wochenende has currently (July 2020) only been tested on Ubuntu Linux 20.04 and 16.04 64bit.
 We advise against any attempts on MacOS or Windows.
-An appropriate conda environment and Python3.6+ is critical to get things working.
+An appropriate conda environment, BASH and Python3.6+ is critical to get things working.

 ## Usage